-As a kind of Expression, an instance of DecisionTable has a value, which depends on the outputs of the associated rules, the associated hitPolicy and the associated aggregration and the value of an instance of DecisionTable is determined according to the specification in clause 10.3.2.8.
+As a kind of Expression, an instance of DecisionTable has a value, which depends on the outputs of the associated rules, the associated hitPolicy and the associated aggregration, if any.
+The value of an instance of DecisionTable is determined according to the specification in clause 10.3.2.10.